kyma-project/kyma/docs/monitoring/03-02-istio.md

 ---
-title: Istio Monitoring
+title: Istio monitoring
 type: Details
 ---

-The monitoring chart is pre-configured to collect all metrics relevant for observing the in-cluster [Istio](https://istio.io/latest/docs/concepts/observability/) service mesh, including the proxy-level, service-level and control-plane metrics.
+The monitoring chart is pre-configured to collect all metrics relevant for observing the in-cluster [Istio](https://istio.io/latest/docs/concepts/observability/) Service Mesh, including the proxy-level, service-level, and control-plane metrics.

-The concept for collecting the [service-level](https://istio.io/latest/docs/concepts/observability/#service-level-metrics) metrics is build around the Istio Proxy (implemented by Envoy), which is counting decentralized all communication inside the service mesh.
-After scraping these high cardinality metrics from the envoys, still an aggregation on service level is required to get the final service related metrics.
+The concept of collecting the [service-level](https://istio.io/latest/docs/concepts/observability/#service-level-metrics) metrics is built around the Istio Proxy implemented by Envoy.
+Istio Proxy collects all communication details inside the service mesh in a decentralized way.
+After scraping these high cardinality metrics from the envoys, the metrics need to be additionally aggregated on a service level to get the final service-related details.

-Following the [Istio Observability Best Practice](https://istio.io/latest/docs/ops/best-practices/observability/) the scraping and aggregating of the service-level metrics is done in a dedicated prometheus instance.
-That instance has the smallest possible data retention time configured as the raw metrics being scraped from the Istio Proxies have a high cardinality and are not further required to be kept.
-Instead, the aggregated metrics will be then scraped by the main prometheus instance via the federate endpoint.
+Following the [Istio's observability best practice](https://istio.io/latest/docs/ops/best-practices/observability/), the scraping and aggregation of the service-level metrics is done in a dedicated Prometheus instance.
+That instance has the smallest possible data retention time configured as the raw metrics scraped from the Istio Proxies have high cardinality and are not further required to be kept.
+Instead, the main Prometheus instance scrapes the aggregated metrics through the `/federate` endpoint.

-The istop-related instance is a Deployment with name 'monitoring-prometheus-istio-server'.
-It has a small data retention time which should not be changed, no PersistentVolume attached and it has a hardcoded configuration.
-Resources like a ServiceMonitor will never be picked up by that instance.
+The Istio-related instance is a Deployment named `monitoring-prometheus-istio-server`.
+This instance has a short data retention time and hardcoded configuration that should not be changed.
+It also has no PersistentVolume attached.
+This instance never discovers additional metric endpoints from such resources as ServiceMonitors.

 ![Istio Monitoring](./assets/monitoring-istio.svg)